AlirezaMortazavi/RT1-Assignment2/source/index.rst

 node_c
 ===========================

-This package contains a Python script for the info_service node..
+The `node_c` script implements the `info_service` node, which logs real-time data of the robot's position, velocity, and other relevant metrics.
+This node plays a critical role in ensuring that the system has access to necessary data at all times.

 .. module:: scripts.node_c

 .. automodule:: scripts.node_c
    :members:
    :undoc-members:
    :show-inheritance: